VanitySoftware/DarkVibez/README.md

 # About Discord Web-App
 DarkVibez also works fine with the Discord Web-App if you use an Extension which supports Custom-CSS for specific websites.

+# About macOS
+Using DarkVibez with macOS causes 1 little issue, which is not that noticable.

 # About Light mode
 DarkVibez is not meant to be used with Light mode!
 Doing so WILL cause visual problems.

+# About Discord Nitro themes
+DarkVibez blocks the selection of these Nitro themes.
+If you have one enabled, disable it.

 # Preview